 3. Unsatisfactory tattoos.

+Can you sue a tattoo artist for bad work?
+To keep it short, yes.
 Tattoos result in permanent changes to the client’s appearance.
 Although tattoo removal services are available for people with unwanted tattoos, clients who end up with a tattoo that doesn’t meet their expectations may file claims against your business.
 Even if you are able to fight this claim successfully, you will still incur expensive legal fees along the way.

 Although most tattoos are completed without serious complications, infections can sometimes develop.
 The risk of infection is higher if the equipment you use isn’t properly sterilized, or if your employees fail to clean their hands properly before beginning work.
 Regardless of the cause, infections can lead to serious consequences for the client, and many clients decide to file lawsuits after acquiring an infection.
 In fact, a majority of infections are caused by neglecting proper aftercare instructions and protocols.